Spectral and Jet Properties of the Quasi-thermal Dominated GRB 210121A, GRB 210610B and GRB 221022B: Test with control samples: GRB 210121A and GRB 210610B

 We find both of two regimes (II and III) are possible.
 The possible $r_0$ ranges are listed in Table~\ref{tab:fitresTR_210121A}.
-Though $1+\sigma_0$ could be greater than 1 in Regime II, $\sigma_0<0.1$ and $1+\sigma_0\simeq1$ is not ruled out for both epochs because Regime III could work as well.
-Note that in the case of pure hot fireball, the radiative efficiency is very high, so that $Y$ may be smaller than 2. $\sigma_0\simeq1$ with $Y=1$ could work in Regime II as well as shown in Figure~\ref{fig:magnetization_controlsamples2} (b).
-Therefore, for the quasi-thermal-dominated GRBs with unknown properties, we could perform a similar procedure to test if $1+\sigma_0\simeq1$ could be ruled out with $Y=2$.
+In the same regime, the estimated $r_0$ values could share ranges and satisfy the assumption of a constant or decreasing trend in $r_0$ with time, which are different from those in GRB 210610B shown in Table~\ref{tab:fitresTR_210610B}.
+As shown in Figure~\ref{fig:magnetization_controlsamples} (e), though $1+\sigma_0$ could be greater than 1 in Regime II, $\sigma_0\lesssim0.1$ and $1+\sigma_0\simeq1$ is NOT ruled out for both epochs, because Regime III could work as well.
+For comparison, in GRB 210610B, $1+\sigma_0\simeq1$ is ruled out at least in one time bin.
+Therefore, diagnosis based on mBB modeling supports that GRB 210121A is from a pure hot fireball, or has a very low magnetization in the outflow.